Fall Leaf Collection Program

 The categories below describe the general procedures for snow response and removal in the

 Snow watch – Public Services is staffed 24 hours a day

 beginning the Sunday following Thanksgiving through April 1 to monitor

 of light snow or ice appear on road surfaces, snow watch operators on

 duty begin to salt priority routes.
 The priority routes include bridges, overpasses,

 the Business Route 10 expressway, major streets and the hospital zone.

-Salting response – if additional crews are needed
+Salting response – if more crews are needed

-to salt streets, 10 salt trucks are available and will be dispatched as conditions warrant.
+to salt streets, additional salt trucks are available and will be dispatched as conditions warrant.

 Snow removal response – when a significant